 - Memory and Cognition: Organic Lion's Mane (Hericium Erinaceus) supports cognitive and neurological health, including memory, focus, clarity, and nerve health.

 - Super Antioxidant: Organic Chaga (Inototus Obliquus) is the 'King of Medicinal Mushrooms,' containing an array of bioactive compounds with antioxidant and immunity-supporting activities.

 Organic King Trumpet (Pleurotus Eryngii) contains high levels of the antioxidant L-Ergothioneine and has been researched for its positive effects on cholesterol management and bone health.

 - Extra-firm tofu or firm tofu drained and pressed and crumbled; you will find this tofu in the refrigerated section.
 Avoid silken tofu for this recipe.
 Crumble the tofu with your hands, or use a fork or potato masher.

-- Extra-virgin olive oil, or a neutral oil with a high smoke point such as avocado oil or grapeseed oil.
+- Extra-virgin olive oil or a neutral oil with a high smoke point such as avocado oil or grapeseed oil.
 This is optional - you may use water instead.

 - Bell pepper for nutrition and color - they contain many vitamins and minerals and are a great source of Vitamin C!

 - Mushrooms - Baby Bella; you may use white button mushrooms

 - Nutritional yeast - for color and umami flavor